I won the tie breaker – why am I still tied on the match results page?

 How do I qualify to shoot in the PRS pro series finale in the USA?

-To qualify for the “ultimate match” you must rank in the top 3 positions in the series standings after the PRS UK finale is finalised.
+To qualify for the “ultimate match” you must rank in the top 3 positions in the series standings after the PRS UK finale is complete, and you must be a PRS UK Member for the matches that you compete in for qualification.

-Your regular series standings are calculated by adding your two highest scores from your regular season matches then adding your score from the PRS UK finale. (the PRS UK finale score is worth double)
+Your regular series standings are calculated by adding your three highest scores from your regular season matches then adding your score from the PRS UK finale – the PRS UK finale score is worth double points.

-If a shooter occuping these positions is unavable to travel to the US for the match then it will be offered to the 4th place finisher and if they can not go then to the 5th.
+If a shooter occupying these positions is unavailable to travel to the USA for the match then it will be offered to the 4th place finisher and if they can not go then to the 5th.
 Shooters ranked outside the top 5 will not be eligible to compete in the PRS PRO series finale.

 What kind of rifle do I need for PRS?